A missing tooth can affect your quality of life, causing pain and embarrassment while negatively impacting your health.

 Getting Older or Getting Better™.
 THE CHOICE IS YOURS!
 Come in and find out what is possible.

-Over the course of the next few months, the implant will fuse with the jawbone in a process called osseointegration.
-This process typically takes approximately four to six months.
-This merging of posts and bone forms a durable base for your crowns, bridges, or dentures and is unsurpassed in reliability.
-Traditional implant patients will come into our offices again once the osseointegration process is complete to undergo their final procedure to have their permanent artificial teeth attached to the posts.
+- Integration: Over the course of the next few months, the implant will fuse with the jawbone in a process called osseointegration.
+This typically takes approximately four to six months.

 Please specify whether you prefer for our team to contact you via a phone call or text message.

 “From the moment you walk in the office you feel welcome and the staff takes care of you while you wait for your appointment.
 I would highly recommend Delany Dental Care to anyone who is looking for a new dentist!”
 Zach B.